 Over time, successful ERP helps to reduce the expectations of negative consequences, as these consequences fail to occur.

 CBT for OCD can be conducted in both individual and group therapy formats.
 Both formats are effective in reducing symptoms of OCD, even in severe cases.

 There are several advantages of group therapy over individual therapy.

 Social support: Much suffering stems from the feelings of isolation caused by OCD symptoms.
 Group therapy allows clients to see that they are not alone and that others are struggling with similar challenges.
 In addition, other group members often have great hints and tips for coping with OCD.

 Motivation: Just as it can be difficult to go to the gym by yourself, it can be difficult to undertake CBT for OCD on your own.
 Other group members provide encouragement and you may even help inspire others to change too.
 The shared experience of tackling OCD can be a very powerful experience.

 New group therapy program

-In conjunction with Prof. Clare Rees at Curtin University, Lawson Clinical Psychology is excited to offer a group program for adults with OCD.
+In conjunction with Professor Clare Rees at Curtin University, Lawson Clinical Psychology is excited to offer a group program for adults with OCD.
 The Break Free from OCD group is part of an ongoing research project to improve treatment for the disorder – individuals attending the program have the option of participating in this research.
-Click here to download a detailed Break Free from OCD program.

 Monday to Thursday 9am – 7pm